alljoyn/extras-webdocs/docs/develop/building/linux/build-source.md

 but if you intend to contribute code changes to the AllJoyn project you should configure and use the tool.

-**NOTE:** Uncrustify v0.61 is required for AllJoyn v15.04.
+**NOTE:** Uncrustify v0.61 is required for AllJoyn v15.04 and later.
 Earlier AllJoyn versions require uncrustify v0.57.
 Since the existing AllJoyn code was formatted with a specific version of uncrustify, using any other version of uncrustify can cause unexpected build errors when not building with the WS=off option.

 There are two ways to install Uncrustify.